South Moravia’s finest: Vranov nad Dyji Chateau

-Through Entrance Hall we moved to Pignatelli bedroom and great dining room.
+Through Entrance Hall we moved to Pignatelli’s bedroom and great dining room.
 Walls were covered with linen wallpaper, each embellished with different patterns-predominant motive here was flowers and nature.
 In the southern wing rooms like formal salon, blue salon, oriental salon, embroidery room or bathroom were placed.
-All covered with wallpaper, but each kept in slightly different style, depending on the owner of the room The most interesting for me was bathroom and respirium.
+All were covered with wallpaper, but each was kept in a slightly different style, depending on the owner of the room The most interesting for me were the bathroom and respirium.

 MORE ROOMS TO GO

-Bathroom was situated between rooms with spherical bath in the middle of the room, and respirium- a place where people rest after a bath.
-There was nothing else than fireplace, small bench and painting of Edward Adam Stadnicki wearing the traditional costume of the Polish aristocracy.
-The last part of the tour took us to the west wing showing gentleman’s salon, Swiss rooms, picture gallery, Stanisław Mniszek’s study and library.
-I especially liked décor of the Swiss rooms, which originally served as a guest rooms.
-There’re painting of the mountains and beautiful natural landscapes.
-The place in central part of the room was designated for vase presenting a Dionysian feast.
+The bathroom was situated between rooms with a spherical bath in the middle of the room, and respirium- a place where people rest after a bath.
+There was nothing else than a fireplace, small bench and painting of Edward Adam Stadnicki wearing the traditional costume of the Polish aristocracy.
+The last part of the tour took us to the west wing showing the gentleman’s salon, Swiss rooms, a picture gallery, Stanisław Mniszek’s study and library.
+I especially liked the décor of the Swiss rooms, which originally served as a guest room.
+There’re paintings of the mountains and beautiful natural landscapes.
+The place in the central part of the room was designated for a vase presenting a Dionysian feast.

-Tours are mainly organized in Czech language, however description in foreign language is provided if necessary.
+Tours are mainly organized in the Czech language, however, description in a foreign language is provided if necessary.
 As a matter of fact, you may not have the time to read it all and observe at the same time, as everything is happening so fast.
 70 minutes seem really long, but it’s not much if you really want to look closely at every detail.
-Maybe individual tour is an option?
+Maybe an individual tour is an option?

 Besides the chateau, there is Vranov reservoir several kilometres by the city.
-I think season starts in mid May or June, because during our visit it was still empty.
+I think the season starts in mid-May or June because during our visit it was still empty.
 But definitely in the summer people from neighbouring cities can benefit from it, as there’re many restaurants, points of fast food, cafes or ice cream shops.
-It’s a good place to relax, sunbath or swim.
-There’s “beach”, indeed without sand, but still perfect place to spend a sunny Sunday on.
-Similarly to Prehrada reservoir in Brno, ferry-boat is offered here.
+It’s a good place to relax, sunbathe or swim.
+There’s “beach”, indeed without sand, but the still a perfect place to spend a sunny Sunday on.
+Similarly to Prehrada reservoir in Brno, ferry boat is offered here.